hiroshi-manabe/JSDecimal/README.md

 =========

 A JavaScript implementation of the decimal type.
-Compatible (well, almost) with the "decimal type" of the ECMA-334 (C# Language Specification, 4th edition).
+Compatible with the "decimal type" of the ECMA-334 (C# Language Specification, 4th edition).

 Specification
 =============